 - Go to bed and get up at the same time every day.

 - Eat a cleaner diet and improve your gut health.
-The gut microbiome has been shown to dictate so many aspects of how the brain and body functions that it’s now referred to as the “second brain.”
+The gut microbiome has been shown to dictate so many aspects of how the brain and body function that it’s now referred to as the “second brain.”
 It communicates directly to the brain, and vice-versa, via the vagus nerve and greatly affects brain health.

 - If you suffer from anxiety or a chattery mind, try writing down your worries and “releasing” them before going to bed.
-You can also download any one of numerous calming apps to help you relax.
+You can also download any one of the numerous calming apps to help you relax.